schalkventer/frrm/README.md

 /**
  * If you are using a framework like React, then you can simply pass the
- * instance to the onSubmit handler.
-However, if you are using plain JavaScript,
+ * instance to the onSubmit handler (see example further down page).
+ * However, if you are using plain JavaScript,  then you need to
- * then you need to attach the event listener manually.
+ * attach the event listener manually.
 You can use the `attach`
- * function to do this if you want, since it provides a returned object with a
+ * function to do this if you want, since it provides a returned object
- * `remove` method for cleanup.
+ * with a `remove` method for cleanup.
  */
 attach(document.querySelector("form")!, handler);
 ```